Francesco-Martino/EasyChord/README.md

 - Run from cmd (python maker.py)

 # Output:
-The file is saved as 'output.png' in the script directory.
-Current version doesn't allow to modify the name.
+The file is saved in the script directory.

+# Data Format

+Data must be an Adjacency Matrix in csv format, separated by ";".
+First column must be named "Labels" (case-sensitive)